Makhaos/lorawan-stack/doc/content/devices/mac-settings/_index.md

 {{< cli-only >}}

+### MAC Settings and MAC State

-MAC settings on {{% tts %}} are configurable per end device.
+`mac-settings` on {{% tts %}} are configurable per end device.
+To configure persistent MAC settings, make changes to `mac-settings.desired_<parameter>`.
+Updates to `mac-settings.desired_<parameter>` take effect on device creation, after OTAA join or ABP FCnt reset, ResetInd, or after MAC state reset.

-Updates to the `mac-state` have an effect during the current session, and are lost on reset.
+`mac-state` can be used to test MAC settings immediately.
+To update settings during the current session, make changes to the `mac-state.desired_parameters.<parameter>`.
+Updates to the `mac-state.desired_parameters.<parameter>` are lost on reset.

-Updates to `mac-settings` take effect after device creation or after MAC state reset (e.g. after OTAA join or ABP FCnt reset, or ResetInd MAC command)
+The expected procedure for testing and updating settings is:

+1. Modify `mac-state.desired_parameters.<parameter>` to see changes in the current session
+2. Test that everything works as expected
+3. Modify `mac-settings.desired_<parameter>` to make the change permanent

 If no settings are provided on device creation or unset, defaults are taken from [Network Server Configuration]({{< ref src="/reference/configuration/network-server" >}}).

 ### Available MAC settings

-Run the following command to get a list of all available MAC settings:
+Run the following command to get a list of all available MAC settings and available parameter values:

 ```bash
 $ ttn-lw-cli end-devices update --help